Mortgage after bankruptcy: Chapter 7 waiting periods

 Each loan type has its own waiting period guideline after a bankruptcy.
 Waiting periods for a mortgage after bankruptcy are:

-- Conforming (Fannie Mae or Freddie Mac) mortgages: 4 Years
+- Conforming (Fannie Mae/Freddie Mac) mortgages: 4 years, or 2 years with extenuating circumstances

-Both loan types have exceptions for “extenuating circumstances” or one-time events that caused income loss and that were outside the homeowner’s control.
+To qualify for the above waiting periods, some loans require the borrower to prove “extenuating circumstances” or one-time events that caused income loss and that were outside the homeowner’s control.

 Waiting periods when a bankruptcy includes home foreclosure